chartbeat-labs/textacy/docs/source/quickstart.md

 'Doc(85 tokens: "Since the so-called "statistical revolution" in...")'
 ```

-If you need to customize the pipeline, you can still easily load and cache it, then specify it yourself when initializing the doc:
+where `"en_core_web_sm"` is the name of an [installed spaCy pipeline](https://spacy.io/usage/models).
+If you want to interact directly with the pipeline (and perhaps customize it), just assign it to a variable, then pass it in when initializing the doc:

 ```pycon
 >>> en = textacy.load_spacy_lang("en_core_web_sm", disable=("parser",))